13 Subtle Signs Of OCD — And What To Do About It

 For some people with OCD, this can become more the norm than the exception.
 It makes getting through a book or news article extremely time-consuming, or even impossible.

-OCD can also take the form of repeated mental efforts to review conversations that happened earlier — often with the goal of making sure you didn’t say anything offensive or dumb.
+OCD can also take the form of repeated mental efforts to review conversations that happened earlier.
+Often, this is done with the goal of making sure you didn’t say anything offensive or dumb.

 This happens despite the fact that you didn’t get any negative reactions from others during the conversation.